Whether you want to be dominant in conversations, or simply learn to speak with more confidence, there is good news:

 Corrections are a form of attack on authority.

-They increase the authority and credibility of the correct-or, while decreasing the authority correct-ed.
+They increase the authority and credibility of the correct-or, while decreasing the authority of the correct-ed.

 That’s why submissive people often avoid correcting others: they are afraid of taking a strong social stand.

 Dating Power Move